kool-engine/kool/README.md

 A multi-platform Vulkan / OpenGL based graphics engine that works on Desktop Java and browsers with WebGL2.
 Android support is currently suspended but it should be quite easy to get that going again.

+I finally made my first real game made with this engine: [Blocks and Belts](https://fabmaxx.itch.io/blocks-and-belts).
+Give it a try!

-This is mostly my personal pet-project.
-However, if you are curious you might be able to use this for your own projects as well (look below for a very short usage guide - that's all the documentation there is)
+If you are curious you might be able to use this for your own projects as well (look below for a very short usage guide - that's all the documentation there is)

 I also have a few demos in place (roughly in order of creation; once loaded, you can also switch between them via the